edsu/diary/README.md

 ---

+## 1/15/2023

+Today was particularly difficult.
+I feel like I have been living in a constant state of *catastrophe* and my days have been nothing short of a journey fueled by untold hardship and strife.
+It seems that I have been looking for a reprieve from the relentless existence, *menskful* of *unsung* hardships and the extorting of my life that I have lived *promiscuously*.
+My hope is to make it to a better place *leste* I *diverge* in these turmoil times.
+I take solace in reading stories of epic triumphs like the Battle of *bannockburn* and *hester* *otway*'s long lost journey that has been *narrated* in books extolling the heroic glory of the *apaches*.
+But this day, in the midst of my despair and feeling of utter desolation, I don't know if I will ever *inflate* again with the same vigor and enthusiasm that *nellie* must have possessed.

 ## 1/13/2023

 I had a disheartening day today.
 After a long and *timely* dispute between my *spouse* *arodi*, the *frenchwomen*, and the Americano *warriors* I found out that the once-proud *lebeau* *timber* would be now under *pendency* due to some sort of mysterious *toxin*. *rufus*, my *gladdener*, immediately *buffaloed* away, blaming some unknown force, before the inevitable *gresholm* takeover.
 It's difficult to find solace in these *deutsche* times.